I think if you refer to the Bible you would not have this child named Feargus O’Connor.

 Chartist Children Heatmap, 1840–42

 The situation with children forenamed ‘Frost’ is different as it was a somewhat more common surname in England and Wales (and thus more likely to be used in a family-name-as-forename context).
 For this reason I’ve also excluded male and female birth registrations containing ‘Frost’ without another signifier of political intent.
 These precautions have reduced the 1840–42 database quite substantially—from about 1,250 to 838 entries.
 On the other hand, the number of non-politically inspired names surviving the filtering is likely to be quite small.
-Overall, while the database is not particularly large (given its national scope) it is arguably quite robust in terms of its identification of political intent and allegiance from an unconventional primary source.
+Overall, while the database is not particularly large given its national scope, it is arguably quite robust in terms of identifying political intent and allegiance from an unconventional primary source.

 Geographic Distribution of Chartist Children